souseishin/souseishin/README.md

 </a>
 </p>

-- Usually wrie code in C++, sometimes uses Swift and JS
+- Usually write code in C++, sometimes uses Swift and JS
 - I also draw digital art but we don't talk about it here
 - Plays rhythm games(currently on a break excl.
 ADOFAI)
 - Currently learning how to hack